ScorpioGameKing/NirnWeaver/README.md

 Bundles are NirnWeaver's method of handling groups of files.
 When a manager scans a directory for files it will first create a key of the valid files.
 From there they are staged and a Bundle is created to track and manage files for each mod found.
 This allows us to quickly find everything we need for installing and uninstalling mods.
-When Bundles are uninstalled they are compressed into a into a tarbar with bz2 saving plenty of space.
+When Bundles are uninstalled they are compressed into a into a tarball with bz2 saving plenty of space.
 Currently Bundles are not saved between runs requiring a new indexing process each launch, this is known and will be addressed.